sdkbox-doc/en/src/facebook/v3-lua/api-reference.md

 > log in

 <pre>
-This method calls login with a single permission: sdkbox::FB_PERM_READ_PUBLIC_PROFILE
+This method calls login with a single permission: sdkbox.FB_PERM_READ_PUBLIC_PROFILE
 </pre>

 ```lua